Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 ### Don't use `nix-env`

-The first bit of philosophy to understand is that while much of the Nix documentation touts the *functional* nature of its underlying language, the imporant aspect of Nix is that it is *declarative*.
+The first bit of philosophy to understand is that while much of the Nix documentation touts the *functional* nature of its underlying language, the important aspect of Nix is that it is *declarative*.

 Nix wants you to specify the configuration and layout of your Operating System (OS) ahead of time in a relatively static way.
-This is very different from how other Linux distributrions operate, which assume that you will *procedurally* build up your system from various available components, as needed.
+This is very different from how other Linux distributions operate, which assume that you will *procedurally* build up your system from various available components, as needed.
 The declarative approach has advantages & disadvantages.

-**Advanatages:**
+**Advantages:**

 * You can write out exactly what your OS is in a single text file (see above).
 * Your OS can be built and tested before booting into it.